 Bed rest Bed Rest Effects A hospital may provide emergency medical care, diagnostic testing, intensive treatment, or surgery, which may or may not require admission.
 Older patients use hospitals more than younger patients... read more , which is occasionally required for fractures (eg, some vertebral or pelvic fractures), can cause problems (eg, deep venous thrombosis, urinary tract infection, muscle deconditioning).

-Prolonged immobilization (> 3 to 4 weeks for young adults) of a joint can cause stiffness, contractures, and muscle atrophy.
+Prolonged immobilization (> 3 to 4 weeks for young adults) of a joint can cause stiffness, contractures, and muscle atrophy and is usually not recommended.
 These complications may develop rapidly and may be permanent, particularly in older people.
 Some rapidly healing injuries are best treated with resumption of active motion within the first few days or weeks; such early mobilization may minimize contractures and muscle atrophy, thus accelerating functional recovery.
 Splints and casts should immobilize joints in positions that optimize the likelihood of return of full function (eg, immobilization of the metacarpophalangeal [MCP] joints should position the MCP joints in flexion to maintain lengthening of the hand tendons).

 Physical therapists can advise patients about what they can do during immobilization to maintain as much function as possible.
 After immobilization, physical therapists can provide patients with exercises to improve range of motion and muscle strength, strengthen and stabilize the injured joint, and thus help prevent recurrence and long-term impairment.